5 great London Tourist Attractions

 Hyde Park is one of the largest parks in central London and is a great place to relax or enjoy some outdoor activities.
 Be sure to check out Speaker’s Corner, where you can listen to impromptu speeches on any number of topics!

-1. Hyde Park is one of the largest parks in central London, making it the perfect place to relax and escape the hustle and bustle of the city.
+1. Hyde Park is one of the largest parks in central London – a good place to take a break from the city’s busier attractions.

 2. Hyde Park is home to Speaker’s Corner, where you can listen to impromptu speeches on any number of topics!